- Private browsing is no longer a perk, but a rather common feature that all modern browsers provide.

-Before we show you how to use private browsing feature, let’s quickly explain what it does.
+Before we show you how to use the private browsing feature, let’s quickly explain what it does.
 Private browsing isn’t similar to VPN or proxy, meaning that this feature won’t make you anonymous on the Internet.

 So what does private browsing do?
 Basically, it just prevents other users on your PC from accessing your browsing history and visited websites.
 This is rather useful if you’re sharing your PC with a family member or a roommate.

-By using private browsing feature you won’t save any cache or cookies, so your Internet activity won’t leave any traces on your PC.
+By using the private browsing feature you won’t save any cache or cookies, so your Internet activity won’t leave any traces on your PC.

 Once again, using private browsing won’t hide your IP address, so your ISP and network administrator will be able to monitor your internet traffic and activity.